awsdocs/aws-glue-developer-guide/doc_source/using-identity-based-policies.md

-# Identity\-Based Policies \(IAM Policies\) For Access Control<a name="using-identity-based-policies"></a>
+# Identity\-Based Policies \(IAM Policies\) for Access Control<a name="using-identity-based-policies"></a>

-This type of policy is attached to an IAM identity \(user, group, role, or service\) and grants permissions for that IAM identity to access specified resources\.
+Identity\-based policies are attached to an IAM identity \(user, group, role, or service\)\.
+This type of policy grants permissions for that IAM identity to access specified resources\.

 AWS Glue supports identity\-based policies \(IAM policies\) for all AWS Glue operations\.
-By attaching a policy to a user or a group in your account, you can grant them permissions to create, access, or modify an AWS Glue resource such as a table in the AWS Glue Data Catalog\.
+By attaching a policy to a user or a group in your account, you can grant them permissions to create, access, or modify an AWS Glue resource, such as a table in the AWS Glue Data Catalog\.

 By attaching a policy to an IAM role, you can grant cross\-account access permissions to IAM identities in other AWS accounts\.
 For more information, see [Granting Cross\-Account Access](cross-account-access.md)\.